-Does Real Estate Qualify as an E2 Visa Business?
+Does Real Estate Qualify as an E2 Visa Business Investment?

 Real estate is one of the top industries requested by our E2 visa applicants.
 However, real estate is often seen as a passive investment by the USCIS, leading to visa rejection.
 Let’s discuss the real estate industry, the difference between residential vs. commercial real estate, and its eligibility for an E2 visa.